algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 ## Preferred option

-Based on observations so far we are leaning towards a combination of Option 1 and 3.
-Where we would use PyInstaller to build native binaries for Windows, Mac and Linux and use cibuildwheel to build native wheels for different platforms and python versions with frozen dependencies which can aid a bit with issues around pipx not respecting the lockfiles.
+Based on observations so far we are leaning towards an Option 1.
+Where we would use PyInstaller to build native binaries for Windows, Mac and Linux.

 While `nuitka` in `onedir` mode is even faster than pip installed algokit, it generates larger executables, and is the slowest option in terms of build time.
 Pyinstaller is only marginally slower than `nuitka` or pip installed algokit in terms of execution time, has mature documentation, and is the fastest option to build (in `onedir` mode) and produces smaller executables than `nuitka`.
 Given that and the fact that `nuitka` does not support Python 3.12 yet and has a lot of `magical` optimizations hidden under the hood, we are leaning towards PyInstaller as the preferred option for building native binaries given its maturity and straightforwardness despite marginally slower execution time (which is not a big deal given that we are talking of deviations of 5-10 milliseconds).